entomb/k-ink-interface/README.md

 ====================

-The kink object, by default assigned to `kk` is the main selector and wrapper.
+The kink object, by default assigned to `kk`, is the main selector and wrapper.
 It allways returns a kResult Object that can then be manipulated using the API.
 _Full API documentation is under construction._